asib11/fresher-react-js-task/README.md

-# Documentation of React JS Developer Task Assignment at Ollyo
+# Documentation of React JS Developer Task

 ## React vite is used as template
     npm create vite@latest name-of-your-project -- --template react